Golf Tutorials

 If you and your friends get tired of playing Best Ball for all 18 holes, you can mix in different formats for one or more of the six-hole chunks.
 Just make sure everyone agrees on the formats before the first tee shot.

-A fun way is to replace one of the Best Ball matches with a two-person team.
-In a two-person team, the two partners hit their first shot, then pick their team's best one and they play their next shot.
+A fun way is to replace one of the Best Ball matches with a two-person team Scramble.
+In this format, the two partners hit their first shot, then pick their team's best one and they play their next shot from that position.

 Alternate Shot (also called Foursomes) is a classic format that demands real teamwork.
 Partners on a team alternate hitting the same ball until it's holed out.
 Player A tees off, Player B hits the second shot, Player A hits the third, and so on.
 This format puts pressure on every single shot and often feels more strategic than Best Ball.